vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

 #### Task 5: Test the Logging Route

 Now for the fun part.
-Does the telemetry your device app is pumping out work its way along the route, and into the storage container?
+Is the telemetry from your device app being processed through your ASA job and delivered to the storage container?

 1. Ensure that the device app you created in Visual Studio Code is still running.